-The digitally evolving world has harnessed technology and changed the way businesses engage, connect and create customer experiences across marketing, sales, customer service, product, operations and throughout the whole organization.
+The digitally evolving world has harnessed technology and changed the way businesses engage, connect and create customer experiences across marketing, sales, customer service, product, operations and throughout the whole organisation.
 In this post, we will explore hybrid marketing and sales alignment.

 For many businesses, an integral part of the hybrid marketing mix is the offline sales team.
 These are sales representatives whose job is to hunt for sales and sell with human contact, whether by email, telephone or face-to-face.